-In 2012, the CRA Board of Management embarked upon a process to convert the CRA into a fully-fledged police legacy scheme.
+In 2012, the CRA Board of Management embarked upon a process to transform the CRA into a fully-fledged police legacy scheme.

 In 2013 the CRA announced the name change to AFP Legacy and a competition was launched, inviting AFP members and legatees to design its new logo and motto.
-The AFP Legacy design competition winners were announced in 2014 with the winning logo incorporating the flame of remembrance and the chequers of the Silitoe Tartan, synonymous with policing.
+The winning logo incorporates the flame of remembrance and the chequers of the Sillitoe Tartan, synonymous with policing.
 The design also incorporates the rectangular shape of the touchstones on the National Police Memorial.
 The successful motto ‘Remembrance in Service’ was carefully constructed to acknowledge the purpose and promise of AFP Legacy to remember those who have lost their lives in service, and to support the colleagues, friends and family left behind.

 The transformation brought the charity in line with other police jurisdictions around Australia.
 It also enabled AFP Legacy be a signatory to a national memorandum of understanding between police legacy schemes and attend and contribute to National Police Legacy Conferences.

 In February 2014, AFP Legacy registered its Constitution in the ACT, formalised their Legatee Guidelines and signed a Cooperation Agreement with the AFP.
 This signalled an exciting new chapter for AFP Legacy where the charity has been able to support more legatee families through expanding its fundraising activities and reaching across the AFP nationally and internationally, and the wider police community.